arcaldwell49/STORK_summeR_2021/Week5/Answers.md

     ## Signif. codes:  0 '***' 0.001 '**' 0.01 '*' 0.05 '+' 0.1 ' ' 1
     ##
     ## Sphericity correction method: GG

+The same process can be completed with the `aov_car` function but I have to specify the error term.

 ``` r
 a2 <- aov_car(weight ~ Diet + Error(Chick / Time),